 There are a number of options that will give you a really authentic piano touch and sound, and be compact enough to not get in anyone’s way.
-One of the most popular has been the Yamaha Arius S34 and it’s big brother; the Yamaha Arius S54.
+One of the most popular has been the Yamaha Arius YDP-S34 and its big brother; the Yamaha Arius YDP-S54.

-As you can see the profile is super narrow, and a neat little trick is when the lid is closed the top is flat, which means it doubles as a desk.
+As you can see, the profile is super narrow and a neat little trick is when the lid is closed the top is flat which means it doubles nicely as a desk.
 Perfect for university students.
-This has, without doubt, been our biggest selling piano for people who are space-conscious, and with people heading off to university.
+This has, without doubt, been our biggest selling piano for people who are space conscious.

 Generally speaking, digital pianos are much more convenient than traditional pianos when it comes to saving space.
 This is because they do not require strings or an iron frame, or even a large cabinet for acoustic reasons.